gerapeldoorn/puppet-rhn/README.md

 This module registers the node at RHN or Satellite.

-All required variables can be extracted from Hiera.
+Note: that the parameter names have changed!

 License
 -------